Karl Dönitz: Commander-in-chief and Grand Admiral

-New construction procedures, dispensing with prototypes and the abandonment of modifications reduced construction times from 460,000-man hours to 260–300,000 to meet Speer's quota.
-In the spring 1944, the Type XXI submarine was scheduled to reach frontline units.
-In 1943 the Combined Bomber Offensive undid German plans.
+New construction procedures, dispensing with prototypes and the abandonment of modifications, reduced construction times from 460,000 man hours to 260–300,000 to meet Speer's quota.
+In the spring of 1944, the Type XXI submarine was scheduled to reach frontline units.
+In 1943, the Combined Bomber Offensive undid German plans.
 Dönitz and Speer were appalled by the destruction of Hamburg, a major construction site.
 The battles of 1943 and 1944 were fought with the existing Type VII and Type IX submarines.
 The Type VII remained the backbone of the fleet in 1943.

-At the end of 1942, Dönitz was faced with the appearance of escort carriers, and long-range aircraft working with convoy escorts.
+At the end of 1942, Dönitz was faced with the appearance of escort carriers and long-range aircraft working with convoy escorts.
 To protect his boats against the latter, he ordered his boats to restrict their operations to the Mid-Atlantic Gap, a stretch of ocean out of the range of land-based aircraft.
 Allied air forces had few aircraft equipped with ASV radar for U-boat detection into April and May 1943, and such units would not exist in Newfoundland until June.
 Convoys relied on RAF Coastal Command aircraft operating from Northern Ireland and Iceland.
 The aircraft imposed restraints on U-boat captains, who feared them for their ability to sink a submarine or alert surface warships to their position.
-In 1942 Coastal Command began forming units combined with ASV and Leigh Light to attack U-boats at night in transit to the Atlantic via the Bay of Biscay, which continued into 1943.
+In 1942, Coastal Command began forming units combined with ASV and Leigh Light to attack U-boats at night in transit to the Atlantic via the Bay of Biscay, which continued into 1943.
 The Command was moderately successful after mid-1942.